blue-jay/blue-jay.github.io.hugo/content/controllers/index.md

 ## Access a Session

-Sessions provide access to variables that are set at login as well as flash messages.
-You **must** remember to save the sessions once you make a change to
+Sessions provide access to flash messages as well as variables that are set at login.
+You **must** remember to save the sessions once you make a change to them.
-// them.

 ```go
 // Get the current session